RussTedrake/manipulation-data/README.md

 I've also made a few figures in slides.com by exporting the presentation to pdf, cropping in acrobat, then converting to SVG with pdf2svg.

+Even for omnigraffle, I've had better luck using Times Italic fonts and exporting to pdf, then converting via pdf2svg.

 ## Meshcat animations

 To make meshcat animations save to html, the workflow (at least with MeshcatVisualizer) is roughly: